• Home

 After the divorce case of San Francisco Giants Barry Bonds testing his prenuptial agreement that denied his wife any part of his earnings during marriage, California prenups must meet a series of tests designed to make sure that the agreement was made knowingly and preferably with advice from a lawyer.

 The California Supreme Court upheld the Bonds prenup, even though the wife had no lawyer, was disadvantaged by the agreement and had it popped on her on the eve of the wedding.
-Changes to the law resulted to make more certain that both parties understood the arrangement and its consequences.
+That decision sparked changes to the law to make more certain that both parties understood the arrangement and its consequences.

-My interest in prenups looks at how it works during the marriage.
+My interest as a bankruptcy lawyer in prenups is rooted in how a pre nup works during the marriage.

 A prenup’s value lies in overriding the California presumption that everything acquired during marriage is community property.